 8. Hotel Casa del Mar

 An Italian palazzo on a California beach, Casa del Mar is Santa Monica’s other famous waterfront residential or commercial property along with Shutters.
 Rooms feel romantic yet residential, with personal patios and Italian linens fronting a tranquil interior courtyard.
 There will be large marble bathrooms with the most elegant amenities, then, when you’re dressed for the night, there’s live entertainment every night in the lounge.
-This place is surely worth it: for the views, the fairy-tale four-poster beds, and the warm light giving soft ambient feeling.
+This place is surely worth it: for the views, the fairy-tale four-poster beds, and the warm light giving a soft ambient feeling.

 9. Maybourne Beverly Hills